Nisha318/Nisha318.github.io/_posts/2024-07-21-understanding-llmnr-poisoning-attacks.md

 ## Introduction
-In this blog post, I will be discussing a common network attack called Link-Local Multicast Name Resolution (LLMNR) poisoning.
+In this blog post, I discuss a common network attack called Link-Local Multicast Name Resolution (LLMNR) poisoning.
 This type of attack can be highly effective in capturing NTLMv2 hashes, which can then be used to gain unauthorized access to systems in a Windows environment.
 I will also share insights on how to mitigate this this type of vulnerability attack, ensuring your network remains secure.
 To illustrate this attack, I have included screenshots from my recent lab demonstration where I successfully captured NTLMv2 hashes using Responder.
 <img src="/assets/images/tcm-academy/tcm-llmnr-1.png">

 ## What is LLMNR Poisoning?